 Active mostly during low-light periods such as dusk and dawn.
 Some species of owls–such as the short-eared owl–are crepuscular and are most active during twilight periods, though crepuscular owls can still be active either during the day or at night.
 Unusual low-light times such as eclipses or dark days with heavy cloud cover can also confuse these owls into being active at unexpected times.

 03 of 12

 A concave, flat, forward-facing facial structure ringed with distinctive feathers to help funnel sound to a bird's ears for more acute hearing.
-A facial disk is a key field mark for many owls, and birders who study the shape, size, colors and markings of the facial disk can more easily identify owls.
+A facial disk is a key field mark for many owls, and birders who study the shape, size, colors, and markings of the facial disk use this feature as one easy way among many ways to identify owls.

 04 of 12

 Hunching over a recent kill by standing over it and spreading the wings slightly to try to hide it from other potential predators.
 Raptors such as owls spend a good deal of time hunting and do not always capture their prey, and they need to protect their meal when they have a successful hunt.
 These birds will mantle over the prey as they quickly eat so another bird or other predator does not steal what they have hunted.Continue to 5 of 12 below.

 A highly desired species that a birder hopes to add to their life list but often misses, even when other birders successfully see the bird.
 Local owls are often nemesis birds even for experienced birders because their crepuscular or nocturnal habits and strong camouflage make them difficult to spot even if they are visible.

 06 of 12